ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 3\.
 Now that each property is updated.
 Navigate to the **Scheduling tab** and change the **Run Schedule** from 0 sec to `1 sec`, so that the processor executes a task every 1 second.
 Therefore, overuse of system resources is prevented.

 4\.
 Now that each required item is updated, click **Apply**.
-Connect **GetFile** to **UnpackPack** processor by dragging the arrow icon from the first processor to the next component.
+Connect **GetFile** to **UnpackContent** processor by dragging the arrow icon from the first processor to the next component.
 When the Create Connection window appears, verify **success** checkbox is checked, if not check it.
 Click Add.

 ### 2.2 UnpackContent